eventmachine/eventmachine/README.md

 ## What platforms are supported by EventMachine? ##

-EventMachine supports Ruby 2.0.0 through 2.7, JRuby and **works well on Windows** as well as many operating systems from the Unix family (Linux, Mac OS X, BSD flavors).
+EventMachine supports Ruby 2.0.0 and later (see tested versions at [.github/workflows/workflow.yml](.github/workflows/workflow.yml)).
+It runs on JRuby and **works well on Windows** as well as many operating systems from the Unix family (Linux, Mac OS X, BSD flavors).